Auscitte/auscitte.github.io/_posts/2021-04-20-Registry-Recovery.md

 set()
 {% endhighlight %}

 Quite inexplicable, I found it.
 At any rate, this simple experiment obviated the necessity of looking for that inconspicuous little nook on the breadths of my hard drive where the registry data might have been retained or backed up.
 The first place to look was the set of transaction log files; however, feeding the said logs to the _registry-transaction-logs_ utility from Martin Korman’s [**_Regipy_**](https://github.com/mkorman90/regipy) package produced no improvement.
-For a brief moment I considered examining the NTFS’s _$BitMap_ in order to find clusters that were freed but not yet overwritten or leveraging journaling capabilities of the file system to try and undo the modifications that led to the data loss, but then a better idea came to mind.
+For a brief moment, I considered examining the NTFS’s _$BitMap_ in order to find clusters that were freed but not yet overwritten or leveraging journaling capabilities of the file system to try and undo the modifications that led to the data loss, but then a better idea came to mind.
 I recalled that I had _Volume Shadow Copy Service_ enabled!

 ## VSS to the Rescue!

 **_Volume Shadow Snapshots (VSS)_** is a built-in OS technology that enables Windows to create copies (snapshots) of entire hard drive volumes; unless disabled, it is done automatically at regular intervals and every time the system is about to undergo significant changes (e.g. installing an update).
-By default shadow copies are handled by the **_volsnap.sys_** driver and a **_copy-on-write_** (also known as **_differential copy_**) technique is used.
+By default, shadow copies are handled by the **_volsnap.sys_** driver and a **_copy-on-write_** (also known as **_differential copy_**) technique is used.
 It works as follows.

-Shadow copies are stored each in the form of a single binary file (called “**_store_**”) that resides in the System Volume Information directory and adheres to the _\<store GUID\>\{3808876b-c176-4e48-b7ae-04046e6cc752\}_ naming pattern.
-Every time a volume snapshot is requested a store to hold it is created, but no data is copied at this point. _Volsnap_, being a “storage filter”-type driver, sits on top of the file system driver and monitors all the write operations.
+Shadow copies are stored each in the form of a single binary file (called “**_store_**”) that resides in the `System Volume Information` directory and adheres to the _\<store GUID\>\{3808876b-c176-4e48-b7ae-04046e6cc752\}_ naming pattern.
+Every time a volume snapshot is requested, a store to hold it is created, but no data is copied at this point. _Volsnap_, being a “storage filter”-type driver, sits on top of the file system driver and monitors all the write operations.
 The volume is divided into units of identical length.
 As to the exact nature of these units, there seem to be a discrepancy in the literature: Joachim Metz [writes](https://github.com/libyal/documentation/blob/master/Paper%20-%20Windowless%20Shadow%20Snapshots.pdf) about 16Kb blocks whereas in _Windows Internals_ the copy-on-write mechanism is described in terms of hard drive sectors.
 Perhaps, using the generic term “block” would be appropriate in this case and, without loss of generality, this is what we will call a stretch of continuous disk space of minimum size that is handled by VSS, whatever it may be.

-Whenever a block is about to be modified (by a “write” call to NTFS driver) _volsnap_ makes a copy of it and stores the copied “old” block in a “differential area”, i.e in a store for the active snapshot.
-This way stored are only those blocks that have changed since the time the snapshot was taken.
+Whenever a block is about to be modified (by a “write” call to NTFS driver), _volsnap_ makes a copy of it and stores the copied “old” block in a “differential area”, i.e in a store for the active snapshot.
+This way, stored are only those blocks that have changed since the time the snapshot was taken.

-Such an organization while efficient in terms of storage amount used is not resistant to errors.
+Such an organization, while efficient in terms of storage amount used, is not resistant to errors.
 For one, in order to reconstruct the state of the volume at the time a snapshot was taken _volsnap_ needs all the snapshots taken afterwards in addition to the current data on that volume.
 For example, let there be two snapshots, one taken on the 1<sup>st</sup> of May and another – on the 9<sup>th</sup> of June, in the system; the figure below shows the blocks involved in the reconstruction of the volume as it was on the 1<sup>st</sup> of May.

 <figure style="text-align:center">
   <img src="/resources/images/abyss_partIII_vss.png" alt="VSS Snapshot Reconstruction" style="max-width:812px;max-height:403px;display:inline-block"/>